spryify/wwc-sv-ds-workshop/README.md

 # wwc-sv-ds-workshop
-Women Who Code - Silicon Valley's Data Science workshop, 2017
+Workshop with the Women Who Code: Silicon Valley, data science meetup

+I. Data Visualization using Python
+   An overview of the various Python libraries used for visualization, using a climate change dataset as the running example.